BCDevOps/openshift-developer-tools/bin/README.md

 ## scaleDeployment.sh

-A helper scrript to scale a deployment to a particular number of pods.
+A helper script to scale a deployment to a particular number of pods.

 ## tagProjectImages.sh